bvits/cluster-dynamics/README.md

 ## Cluster Size Distribution

 A group of vegetated sites that share nearest neighbours form a cluster.
-Uses DFS.
+Uses DFS for UF.
 May experience segmentation faults for large grids (>512).

 ```
 g++ cluster_sizes_dp.cpp cluster_dynamics.cpp